Strength sports has its own language, one with a ton of acronyms.

 Barbell sleeve: The ends of a barbell where you load the weights.
 Sleeves may rotate or not.

 Bearing sleeves: Ball or needle bearings allow for a faster, smoother, quieter barbell spin and have a more reliable turnover for maximum loads, which is a better fit for Olympic-style lifts.
-Bearings essentially roll around the sleeve.
-There are different types of bearings.
-Read about them here.

 Box: Slang for a CrossFit gym.